Click Here To Schedule A Consultation

 Xeomin for Hyperhidrosis

 Hyperhidrosis is a medical condition that can be characterized by uncontrollable excessive sweating that may be related to genetics, anxiety, neurological conditions, hyperthyroidism, hormonal imbalances, menopause, or a side effect of certain medications.
 The most commonly affected body areas include the hands, feet, and underarms.
-Although sweating is an important and necessary bodily function for excreting toxins and regulating natural body temperature, hyperhidrosis may cause uncomfortable excessive sweating at any time.
+Although sweating is an important and necessary bodily function for excreting toxins and regulating natural body temperature, patients with hyperhidrosis experience excessive sweating even in the absence of stimuli such as heat, exercise, or stress, leading to feelings of physical discomfort and emotional stress.
 While Xeomin treatment is the gold standard for treating dynamic fine lines and wrinkles caused by repetitive facial expressions, it can also be a beneficial treatment for hyperhidrosis in the underarms, hands, and feet.

 Dr. Green uses Xeomin and other injectable neurotoxins to treat hyperhidrosis by injecting them into the affected areas to target and block the nerve signals responsible for the activation of sweat glands.
 The overactive nerves become “frozen,” thus preventing the nerves from signaling sweat glands.
 Current research shows that injectable neurotoxin treatment is 80 to 90 percent effective in relieving the symptoms of hyperhidrosis, with most patients finding that it is an excellent non-invasive method to provide long-lasting relief from excessive sweating.
 If you are frustrated by the negative impacts of excessive sweating, Dr. Michele Green in NYC is here to help.